honeycombio/terraform-provider-honeycombio/docs/resources/burn_alert.md

 * `type` - (Optional) The type of the recipient, allowed types are `email`, `pagerduty`, `slack` and `webhook`.
 Should not be used in combination with `id`.
 * `target` - (Optional) Target of the recipient, this has another meaning depending on the type of recipient (see the table below).
 Should not be used in combination with `id`.
 * `id` - (Optional) The ID of an already existing recipient.
 Should not be used in combination with `type` and `target`.
+* `notification_details` - (Optional) a block of additional details to send along with the notification.
+The only supported option currently is `pagerduty_severity` which can be set to one of `info`, `warn`, `error`, or `critical` and must be used in combination with a PagerDuty recipient.

 Type      | Target
 ----------|-------------------------